Wei Guan: Career during the Jin dynasty

-In 265, Sima Zhao died and was succeeded as regent by his son Sima Yan (Emperor Wu).
+In September 265, Sima Zhao died and was succeeded as regent by his son Sima Yan (Emperor Wu).
 In February 266, Sima Yan usurped the throne from Cao Huan, thus ending the Cao Wei state and establishing the Jin dynasty.
 Throughout Emperor Wu's reign, Wei Guan continued to be an important official and general, serving in a variety of roles capably.
 As a result, one of his brothers and one of his sons were granted marquis titles.
 Wei Guan attempted to implement a revised civil service system, where the civil service examiner (中正) would have less input on grading officials, and actual job performance would become more important, but while Emperor Wu liked Wei Guan's suggestions, he did not carry them out.

+In 271, Wei Guan was transferred to Senior General Who Attacks the North, where he was tasked with defending the northern frontier.
+During his tenure, the biggest threats to the frontier were the Wuhuan in the east and the Tuoba-Xianbei people in the west.
+When the supreme chieftain of the Tuoba, Tuoba Liwei sent his son and heir apparent, Tuoba Shamohan to pay tribute, Wei Guan convinced Emperor Wu to detain Shamohan while he bribed the Tuoba and Wuhuan chiefs in a plan to sow division and weaken them.
+Shamohan was only allowed to return in 277, but he was soon killed in a conspiracy by the chiefs, throwing the Tuoba into a state of turmoil while the Wuhuan submitted to Jin.
+The following year, Wei Guan was summoned back to the capital.

 Wei Guan was one of the few officials who dared to openly speak to Emperor Wu about his choice of heir apparent, his son Sima Zhong, who was developmentally disabled.
 On one occasion, Emperor Wu, after Wei Guan hinted that Sima Zhong should not be crown prince, sent a number of inquiries to Sima Zhong to have answered.
 When the inquiries were appropriately answered (because Sima Zhong's wife Jia Nanfeng had someone else answer the inquiries for Sima Zhong), Emperor Wu was happy and publicly showed Wei Guan the answers, embarrassing Wei Guan greatly and making it clear to other officials that Wei Guan had said something.